dzsezer/solidDNPliquids_g-tensor/README.md

 utils_plots.py: Uses the above functions to generate plots main.py: Calls the plotting functions to make the figures

+The analyzed EPR and DNP spectra of 10- and 16-Doxyl-PC in DOPC lipid bilayers are in the directory 'data'.

-The generated pdf plots are in the directory 'pdfs'.
+The generated plots are in the directory 'pdfs'.